 If the thought of writing a dissertation is stressing you out, then you’re not alone.
 Most students worry about the dissertation because it’s so different to anything they’ve written before.

 According to Boscolo (2007), the dissertation is a game-changer because it enables students to become ‘producers rather than consumers of knowledge’.
 ‘Producing’ new knowledge is difficult, but breaking it down into stages can help.
-With that in mind, let’s explore the 12 stages of writing a dissertation!
+With that in mind, let’s explore the 12 stages of writing a dissertation kindly provided by top academics from our dissertation writing services.

 1. Choose a topic